 The DipGrad consists of seven or more papers, so it takes at least one year to complete.
 At least four of the papers must be at 300-level.

-The papers that you take will depend on your background and your goals, and must be agreed in consultation with the Head of Department in Geography and the Director of the Diploma for Graduates.
+The papers that you take will depend on your background and your goals, and must be agreed in consultation with the Head of School in Geography and the Director of the Diploma for Graduates.

 Honours level study is available after completion of an undergraduate degree.
-The Department of Geography offers Honours level study for the BA, BSc and BAppSc degrees, which can lead to Master's degrees in both Arts and Sciences.
+The School of Geography offers Honours level study for the BA, BSc and BAppSc degrees, which can lead to Master's degrees in both Arts and Sciences.

 Postgraduate Diploma Programme